pingcap/docs/performance-tuning-practices.md

 - Database Time by SQL Type: the `Select` statement type takes the most time.
 - Database Time by SQL Phase: the `execute` and `compile` phases take most of the time.
 - SQL Execute Time Overview: `Get`, `Cop`, and `tso wait` take most of the time.
-- CPS By Type: only the `Query` the command is used.
+- CPS By Type: only the `Query` command is used.
 - Queries Using Plan Cache OPS: No data indicates that the execution plan cache is not hit.
 - In the query duration, the latency of `execute` and `compile` takes the highest percentage.
 - avg QPS = 56.8k